simgriffi/git-workshop-notes/Notes.md

         $ git checkout master
         $ git rebase origin/master

-2. Rebase feature branch on master
+2. Rebase feature branch on master (i.e., add changes on master to feature branch)

         $ git checkout <freaturebranch>
         $ git rebase master

-3. Warning: Do not rebase your code once it has already been committed to remote repositories!
+3. Warning: Do not rebase your code once it has already been shared with others.
+Rebase is most useful for unshared local branches that you wish to keep synchronized with another branch.

 ## Clean